test framework for openQA test distributions

 - optional: provide "failing assert_screen" and such to cover more execution paths

 benefit: By using this we can give a first hint to test distribution developers which code path they are touching, which variables are involved, etc. Another use case is the detection of unused test modules based on variable sets.

-#3 Updated by okurz about 3 years ago
+#3 Updated by okurz over 4 years ago

 - Category set to Feature requests

 - Status changed from New to In Progress

 some preliminary work on null backend has been done: https://github.com/okurz/os-autoinst/tree/feature/null_backend

 #5 Updated by okurz over 3 years ago

 In the aforementioned branch I tried to develop a "null backend" and actually succeeded to start tests.
 Then I realized that we can't really reach anywhere useful because the tests are too much tied in to the instrumented SUT behaviour.
 E.g. when mocking every testapi call to "succeed" the test would still fail very early because the next "check_screen" or "wait_serial" mock-succeeds and leading the test flow into a branch where we expect something else, e.g. with match_has_tag which in turn also mock-succeeds and then gets stuck or fails because the mocked SUT - which isn't really there for a null backend - simply does not behave like the real thing.
 I don't know how to continue from there.